dburian/transformer_document_embedding/notes/paragraph_vector.md

 Brief description of PV-DM and PV-DBOW models introduced by [Mikolov, Le in 2014][paper].

-Each of the two models creates a dense vector representation of an arbitrarly long piece of text.
+Each of the two models creates a dense vector representation of an arbitrarily long piece of text.
 The two representations are usually concatenated, and thus form a one single model.
 This model is often regarded as doc2vec or simply Paragraph vector (as suggested by the authors).